-I remembered this episode today while reading in the Torah the mitzvah (Divine precept) of shooing away the mother-bird (Heb.
-Shiluach Haken), before taking her eggs or chicks from the nest.
+I remembered this episode while reading in the Torah the mitzvah (commandment) of shooing away the mother-bird (Heb. šiluach haken), before taking her eggs or chicks from the nest.
 This mitzvah has a number of simple rational explanations—first and foremost, it teaches us not to be cruel to animals, but to be kind and mindful.
-Before taking the eggs from the nest, we must shoo away the mother bird so that she does not feel the anguish of seeing her eggs or chicks being taking away.
-Another explanation is that the Torah teaches us sustainability and preservation of species.
+Before taking the eggs from the nest, we must shoo away the mother bird so that she does not feel the anguish of seeing her eggs or chicks being taken away.
+Another explanation is that the Torah teaches us the sustainability and preservation of species.
 We are allowed to slaughter kosher animals for meat.
-However, we are prohibited from killing a mother and her child at the same time, as this is not only cruel, but endangers the whole species.
+However, we are prohibited from killing a mother and her child at the same time, as this is not only cruel but endangers the whole species.

 However, on a mystical level, this commandment is talking about meditation.
 In Kabbalah, the mother bird is the euphemism for the sephirah of Binah (understanding).
-The eggs, on the other hand, represent the sephirah of Chochmah—the seminal flash of wisdom.
-The Torah teaches us that to reach the root of the wisdom, we need to remove our understanding—clear our mind of thoughts.
-Thus, on a mystical level, this commandment teaches us about the meditation.
+The eggs, on the other hand, represent the sephirah of Ḥoḵmah—the seminal flash of wisdom.
+The Torah teaches us that to reach the root of wisdom, we need to remove our understanding, that is, clear our mind of thoughts.
+Thus, on a mystical level, this commandment teaches us about meditation.

 There is an ancient tradition of Jewish meditation.
 It goes back to Biblical times, where aspiring prophets were taught meditation techniques.
 Meditation was practiced by kabbalists of all ages.
-In 12th century, the son of Maimonides, Abraham be Moshe, wrote a textbook on meditation, hitbodedut.
+In the 12th century, the son of Maimonides, Abraham ben Moshe, wrote a textbook on meditation, hitbodedut.
 (See Rabbi Aryeh Kaplan, Meditation in the Bible and Meditation in Kabbalah.)
-In more recent times, the second Lubavitcher Rebbe, Rabbi Dov Ber Shneuri (1773-1827), known as the Mittler Rebbe, wrote a deep treatise on meditation, Ša’arei Yiḥud, which is usually printed with the commentary called Kuntres Hitpalelut.
+In more recent times, the second Lubavitcher Rebbe, Rabbi Dov Ber Shneuri (1773-1827), known as the Mittler Rebbe, wrote a deep treatise on meditation, Ša’arei Yiḥud, which is usually printed with the commentary of Rabbi Hillel Paritcher called Kuntres Hitpalelut.
 The practice of meditation, hitbonenut, was widely spread among early Hassidim.